 Best Sony Cameras

-Throughout the last several decades, Sony has made their presence felt across several different platforms and mediums.
+Throughout the last several decades, Sony has made their presence felt across several different platforms and mediums and really stapled their name to technological devices.
 Of course, they may be best-known for their PlayStation video game consoles but they happen to flourish in another technology, as well.
 Clearly, this is alluding to digital cameras and whether you are talking about pro-grade models or simple compact and affordable options, the global juggernaut known as Sony makes them all.
-But, as a consumer, you also need to be aware that this type of technology can be very, very expensive.
-Some of the top models eclipse $2000 to $3000; so be wary of that.
-However, at the end of the day, you do get what you pay for.

 - Alpha a6500